Anime hit 'Suzume' premieres in German cinemas – DW – 04/13/2023

 Becoming a leader

-Suzume, too, quickly evolves from shy teenager following her crush, to a leader who asserts herself.
+Suzume, too, quickly evolves from a shy teenager following her crush to a leader who asserts herself.
 This development, however, is nearly overshadowed by a beauty image that the advertising industry and fashion shows could be proud of — the size 0 heroine with a flawless complexion.

 "Early mangakas (manga artists) based their figure drawings on fashion sketches, and their style was also inspired by art nouveau," explains Hülsmann.
 "These depictions have survived to this day, rendering a fantasy, an idealized image."
 While manga series like "Wandering Son" now focus on transgender characters, old rules still apply in a big-budget feature film targeting a broad audience says Hülsmann: "A female main character is allowed to be the heroine, but she should also look good."

-Note: This article was originally written in German and edited by Sarah Hucal.